ultimate271/notes/journal/journal.md

-curious what he train of thought might have gone to, but Linda immediately started to go off on "no your not done, you still have quite a lot and we all love you" and etc etc, and all of those sorts of things which I won't try and begin to detail out here since I could not do the ramblings of a woman, ramblings of women that they have such an uncanny ability to overwhelm you with and take you with and make you so overcome with almost awe as you lose your sense of presence and their words and sounds almost become like noise, noise that you can hear and comprehend but at the same time come into the ears as a
+curious what he train of thought might have gone to, but Linda immediately started to go off on "no your not done, you still have quite a lot and we all love you" and etc etc, and all of those sorts of things which I won't try and begin to detail out here since I could not do the ramblings of a woman justice.
+Ramblings of women that they have such an uncanny ability to overwhelm you with and take you with and make you so overcome with almost awe as you lose your sense of presence and their words and sounds almost become like noise, noise that you can hear and comprehend but at the same time come into the ears as a